 Average weight for a 29-month-old is around 28.4 pounds for girls and 29.6 pounds for boys.
 Average height is around 35.3 inches for girls and 35.7 inches for boys, according to the US Centers for Disease Control.

 Here are some milestones your 29-month-old may have hit or may be working on:

 • Speech.
 Your 29-month-old may be speaking in sentences but they probably aren't perfect sentences.
 For example, "Me jump big!"
 Don't point out that it's incorrect but rather repeat what he's saying in a grammatically correct way.
 "Yes, you did jump so high!
 Awesome job!"
 A 29-month-old not talking should get an evaluation from a pediatrician.
 Sometimes, the child is communicating and just needs more time to get the words right.
-Other times, he needs a little help from a speech specialist.
+Other times, they need a little help from a speech specialist.

 • Potty Training.
 Know how kids learn to use the potty?
 By having accidents!
-So if you're potty training, instead of getting frustrated whenever your kid wets his underwear, think of it as one step closer to him learning how to keep them dry.
+So if you're potty training, instead of getting frustrated whenever your kid wets their underwear, think of it as one step closer to learning how to keep them dry.
 Encourage and praise when things go right.

 • Teething.
-Your 29-month-old child may be teething with her second molars.
+Your 29-month-old child may be teething with their second molars.
 Also known as the 2-year molars, these pearly whites tend to erupt between 20 and 33 months.
 And since they're big, it can be a painful process.
 The good news is they're the last teeth to come in until around age 6, when kids can better deal with the discomfort, so soon, you'll be done with teething woes.